Midtown Phillips, Minneapolis: Education

-The community is primarily residential by land use and is home to over 4,700 residents from diverse backgrounds according to the 2010 Census.
+Landmarks and attractions

 Prominent employers include the Children's Hospital of Minnesota Minneapolis location, Abbot Northwestern Hospital, and Allina Healthcare Services.
-There are approximately 11,800 people who work in Midtown Phillips according to the 2010 Census.
+Approximately 11,800 people work in Midtown Phillips, according to the 2010 Census.
 Cultural institutions include the Midtown Global Market, Saint Paul's Church, Abubakar As-Sadique Islamic Center, and the Heart of the Beast Theater.

-The $189 million redevelopment of the vacant Sears building at Chicago Avenue and Lake Street into a mixed-used development of offices, hotel, retail and housing located in Midtown Phillips is one of the most important projects undertaken in Minneapolis in recent times.
+The $189 million redevelopment of the vacant Sears building at Chicago Avenue and Lake Street into a mixed-use development of offices, hotel, retail and housing located in Midtown Phillips called the Midtown Exchange is one of the most important projects undertaken in Minneapolis in recent times.